 The Indigenous Strategy 2016 – 2025 takes a long-term view and aligns with existing Macquarie University frameworks and strategic plans to enhance our aspiration to achieve Indigenous excellence.
-The strategy will provide a coherent vision for Macquarie University’s future across the major activities that lead to Aboriginal and Torres Strait Islander success.
+The strategy provides a coherent vision for Macquarie University’s future across the major activities that lead to Aboriginal and Torres Strait Islander success.
 The strategy is underpinned by Macquarie University’s commitment to Indigenous access and participation at our University.

 Cultural protocols are customs, values and guidelines for particular cultural groups.
 Aboriginal Australian culture is a unique and heterogenous society that has many different cultural protocols observed by various clans and language groups.